Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 One thing that matters to many dog owners is knowing their hosts genuinely understand animals.

 We are unapologetically animal-mad.
-Rescue dogs, rescue cats, ducks, rescue chickens, and yes — rescue llamas 🦙 — all live here.
+Rescue dogs, rescue cats, ducks, rescue chickens, and rescue llamas all live here.

-The back field, which is accessible from the gîte via a private entrance, runs alongside the llama paddock.
-The areas are fully fenced and separated, but it’s important to know that dogs and llamas do not mix.
+The back field, accessible from the gîte via a private entrance, runs alongside the llama paddock.
+The areas are fully fenced and separated, but dogs and llamas do not mix.

-When you join us for a llama carrot-feeding session (a guest favourite), this is done without dogs present.
-It’s the only dog-free activity on site — and trust us, the dog(s) will appreciate the boundary.
+When guests join a llama carrot-feeding session, this happens without dogs present.
+It’s the only dog-free activity on site — and dogs tend to appreciate the boundary.

 A Note on Dogs, Leads, and French Rules